 A large pressure-sensitive Wacom Intuos tablet is the only drawing/painting input device I've used.
 I started with a version 2 tablet and now use a version 4.
 And this really is the magic ingredient that makes "real" painting possible on a computer.

 It's been said many times before that trying to paint with a mouse is akin to painting with a bar of soap.
 So true, and so frustratingly clunky to say the least!

 In marked contrast, the highly sensitive drawing-painting tablet and stylus combination allows incredible control.
 By instantly responding to every nuance of my hand movement, it faithfully transmits to the digital canvas even my most subtle paint strokes.

 Because I use one of the larger Wacom tablets, it occupies the desk space normally taken up by the computer keyboard.
 The Keypad sits to the left of the Wacom and I've programmed its ergonomic keys to trigger my painting software's shortcut keys or specially designed macros.

 During a work session my left hand fingers rest on the Keypad's keys while my right hand paints with the Wacom stylus.

 I've experimented with a few different keypads and a Logitech G13 Gamepad (keypad) is my favorite.

-Over the years my backup protocol has evolved to the point where I now use three 1.5 terabyte external USB hard drives.
-Yep, I backup everything in triplicate, both system and data files.
+Over the years my backup protocol has evolved to the point where I now use two 4-terabyte external USB hard drives.
+Yep, I backup everything in duplicate, both system and data files.

 For ongoing peace of mind, one of those USB hard drives travels with me wherever I go.

-This is a 12 ink, large-format, high-end Giclée printer that consistently delivers long-lasting gallery-quality prints.
+This 12 ink, large-format, high-end Giclée printer consistently delivers long-lasting gallery-quality prints.